fluendo/flu-va-drivers/README.md

 Refer to [data/doc/flu-va-drivers/README.md](data/doc/flu-va-drivers/README.md).

+# Supported formats

+The following decoders are supported:
+- H264

+The following profiles are supported:
+- VAProfileH264ConstrainedBaseline
+- VAProfileH264Main
+- VAProfileH264High

+The following chroma subsamplings are supported:
+- VA_RT_FORMAT_YUV420

 # Testing

 ## VDPAU

+### FFMPEG
-The project is on develop and there is no way to do a full decoding test.
-So by now the way we're testing consist on try to decode using `ffmpeg` with this driver and checking the libva trace and/or debugging it with `gdb`.
+The way we're testing consist on try to decode using `ffmpeg` with this driver and checking the libva trace and/or debugging it with `gdb`.
 Here is an example script to do it: